sallen7/inverse_optimization/README.md

 	* The `testing_gio_rho` folder contains the validation scripts for the coefficient of complementarity (rho) methods.
 	* **NOTE:** We recently introduced this file structure and, thus, still need to go back and add the import statements for the modulated `GIO` class into the testing scripts and the demo Jupyter notebook (see next section for more information).

 * In the `online_IO_files` folder, we have **in progress** code for implementing state-of-the-art online inverse optimization methods.
 This folder is changing quite a bit right-now and is **no-where near usage level yet**.
 Not bleeding edge, nothing.
 However, interested parties can be entertained by my various  (changing) comments in the files.
+These are the references for the papers we are implementing:

+	Dong, Chaosheng, Yiran Chen, and Bo Zeng.
+"Generalized Inverse Optimization through Online Learning." *Advances in Neural Information Processing Systems.* 2018.

+	Bärmann, Andres, Alexander Martin, Sebastian Pokutta, Oskar Schneider.
+An Online-Learning Approach to Inverse Optimization. *arXiv preprint arXiv:1810.12997.* (2018).

+A more preliminary version of this last paper can be cited as follows:

+	Bärmann, Andreas, Sebastian Pokutta, and Oskar Schneider.
+"Emulating the expert: inverse optimization through online learning." *Proceedings of the 34th International Conference on Machine Learning-Volume 70.* JMLR. org, 2017.

 ## Specifications for Set-up of Code ##